University of the Third Age: United Kingdom

-The UK network comprises in excess of 1,000 groups, in towns and cities; as of January 2020 total membership exceeded 450,000.
+The UK network comprises in excess of 1,000 groups, in towns and cities; as of March 2025, total membership was around 400,000.

-Each U3A is formally structured as an independent self-financing and self-managing charity with links to the Third Age Trust, a national coordinating body.
-Each individual U3A comprises a number of activity groups which may cover a wide range of different topics - e.g. arts, languages, physical activity, discussion, and games.
-Most U3A's are centred on a particular town or region and their activity groups meet in a hired hall or small groups meet in a member's house.
-There is some provision for members to take part in activities over the internet.
-There is general agreement that not only physical but intellectual activity enrich and prolong life in the later years.
-Although primarily for the retired, many U3As open their membership to any people not in full-time employment, thus becoming more inclusive and widening the age range of the membership.
+Each u3a is formally structured as an independent self-financing and self-managing charity with links to the u3a, a national coordinating body.
+Each individual u3a comprises a number of activity groups which may cover a wide range of different topics - e.g. arts, languages, physical activity, discussion, and games.
+Most u3as are centred on a particular town or region and their activity groups meet in a hired hall or small groups meet in a member's house.
+Although primarily for the retired, many u3as open their membership to any people not in full-time employment.

-In 2009 the Virtual University of the Third Age (vU3A) was launched with the intention of offering the same friendship, support and learning enjoyed by off-line groups. vU3A is affiliated to the Third Age Trust in the UK. vU3A is open to anyone, in particular those who, by circumstances of isolation, health problems or other restrictions, cannot get to a U3A group.